lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 MUST emit the [ContractCreated] event after deploying the contract.

+**Parameters:**

+- `byteCode`: The bytecode of the contract to deploy
+- `providedSalt`: The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment

+**Return:**

+- `contractCreated`: The address of the contract created.

 **Requirements:**

 - If value is associated with the contract creation, the constructor of the contract to deploy MUST be payable, otherwise the call will revert.